Harrison Ford says he's not involved in 'Star Wars' spin-off

 Asked if he would provide any tips on how to be Han Solo in the spin-off, Ford, 73, said: "No, I'm not going to do that."

-The upcoming "The Force Awakens", the first "Star Wars" film installment in 10 years, has been kept under wraps bar some broad character outlines.
+The upcoming "The Force Awakens", the first "Star Wars" film instalment in 10 years, has been kept under wraps bar some broad character outlines.

 "I'm pleased to see the skill with which the story has been rendered," Ford said.
 "I think it all came together very well."